 If you have von Willebrand disease, your treatment may include:

 Tell all your doctors and other health professionals, such as your dentist, that you have this disease.
 Doctors need to know about it before you have any procedures, because you may be at risk for dangerous bleeding.
+Wear medical alert jewelry.
+This lets others know that you have a bleeding disorder.
+You can buy it at most drugstores.

 Take your medicines as prescribed.
 Avoid blood thinners and nonsteroidal anti-inflammatory drugs (NSAIDs) like aspirin and ibuprofen.
 Try to prevent injury.
 You may need to avoid contact sports like football and hockey.
 Tell all your health providers, including dentists, that you have this disease.
 And wear medical alert jewelry or carry a wallet card.